microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 }
 ```

-In combination with the new unconditional block statement, the lifetime control provided by `using` can be obtained:
+In combination with the new scope statement, the lifetime control provided by `using` can be obtained:

 ```qsharp
 operation FlipCoin() : Result {